enkidevs/curriculum/Python/Core/variables-and-types.md

 ---
 ## Content

+There are few things to keep in mind when talking about Python:
+- it's an entirely *object orientated* programming language
+- each variable is an *object*
-Python is an entirely object orientated programming language so variables or their types don't need to be declared before using them.
+- variables and their types **don't** need to be declared before using them

-Each variable in Python is an *object*.

 To define a string (`str` type), you can either use single or double quotes:
 ```py